Get answers to some of the most frequently asked questions about Summer J Camp.

 Families new to the J are eligible for a $100 discount (per family) with a minimum of three weeks.
 Funds are limited; register early.
 For more information, contact Account Services Manager Beth Rosen or call 206-388-1995.

-I still have questions about camp registration, who do I contact?
+I still have registration questions, who do I contact?

 Contact Account Services Manager Beth Rosen or call 206-388-1995 if you have questions directly related to registration.

-All camp lunches must be vegetarian, dairy, or fish based.
-No meats are allowed at camp (pork, beef, chicken, turkey, etc.).
+All camp lunches and snacks must be vegetarian, dairy, or fish-based.
+No meat is allowed at camp (pork, beef, chicken, turkey, etc.).
 Egg products are allowed.
-In addition all lunches and snacks must be nut-free.
+In addition, all lunches and snacks must be nut-free.
 Please note, we do not offer refrigeration for lunches.
-We provide snacks of fresh vegetables or fruits in the afternoon.

 Can my kids take swim lessons before or after camp?